MarceloxOFH/prev-enola-documentation/docs/user_guide.md

    pip install enola
    ```

-By doing a pip install, you have the Enola-AI Python library and its dependencies automatically installed in your device.
+By doing a pip install, you have the Enola-AI Python library and its dependencies automatically installed on your device.

 **Note: Advanced users may prefer to use a Virtual Environment to manage dependencies and
 isolate the Enola-AI library from other Python packages.**